Joachim Gutkeled: Last years

-From the end of 1275, Joachim Gutkeled has significantly influenced Hungary's foreign policy orientation.
+From the middle of 1275, Joachim Gutkeled has significantly influenced Hungary's foreign policy orientation.
 Rudolf of Habsburg was elected King of Germany in September 1273.
 His rival, Ottokar II, himself also a candidate for the throne, was almost alone in opposing Rudolf.
 He did not recognize Rudolf as king, thus the Imperial Diet at Nuremberg decided to deprive Ottokar from his Crown estates, the duchies of Austria, Styria and Carinthia in November 1274.
 Ottokar was in a tight position and sent a peace offer to the Hungarian royal court to avoid a two-front war in October 1275.
 The Csák group was willing to accept the offer, but they had lost their positions in the royal council before do that.
 The Kőszegis and Joachim Gutkeled rejected the pro-Ottokar orientation.
+Around mid-1275, Joachim sent a letter to Rudolf, from whom he sought assistance and intervention in asserting his supposed rights in Styria.
 Through his wife, also a Babenberg heiress, Joachim laid claim to get a share in the provinces, which were seized by the Bohemian king.
+In his reply, Rudolf expressed his support and satisfaction with Joachim's loyalty, who claimed for himself the territories (Judenburg and its surroundings) that his mother-in-law Gertrude once owned before her expulsion from the duchy.
+Rudolf assured Joachim's envoy, a certain friar "B." that he would support Joachim's claim to the Duchy of Styria.
+In late summer 1275, however, the German king informed Ladislaus IV that he could do nothing for Joachim's case, because others also formed a right to Styria.
 With the efficacious mediation of Joachim, Ladislaus IV and Rudolf I concluded an alliance against Ottokar II of Bohemia.
+Although Joachim agreed to the meeting proposed by Ottokar, but deliberately set impossible conditions (e.g. armed escort) to make it impossible.
+Ottokar sent a letter to one of the daughters of Stephen V (Catherine or Elizabeth) to convince her brother Ladislaus to form an alliance with him.
+In his letter, the Bohemian king listed all of Joachim's sins, accusing that the peace treaty of 1271 also failed because of Joachim, who at the time had the king completely under his control.
+According to Ottokar's value judgment, "Joachim, who is loyal neither to the king nor to the kingdom of Hungary" ("Ioachim, qui nec eidem regi, nec regno Ungarie fidelis existit"), however, this can also be attributed to Ottokar's personal antipathy.
 When Rudolf declared war against Ottokar in June 1276 and his army marched into Austria in the autumn, the Kőszegi–Gutkeled baronial group dominated the Hungarian governance and decided to support the King of Germany.
 Taking advantage of the war between Rudolf I and Ottokar II, the 14-year-old Ladislaus IV and Joachim Gutkeled made an incursion into Austria in November.
 The town of Sopron soon accepted Ladislaus's suzerainty and Ottokar II promised to renounce of all towns he occupied in western Hungary.